How to Grow and Care for Hollyhocks

 When Hollyhocks Bloom

-Hollyhocks are one of those flowers that announce summer’s arrival in a cottage garden.
-Typically, they begin to bloom in mid to late summer, often from June through August, depending on your climate and when they were planted.
-On our brick homestead, I’ve noticed that planting in early spring or starting seeds indoors can influence just how early the first blooms appear.
+Hollyhocks are one of those flowers that truly announce summer’s arrival in a cottage garden.
+If you’re learning how to grow and care for hollyhocks, understanding their bloom cycle makes it much easier to plan for a long-lasting display of color.
+Typically, hollyhocks begin blooming from mid to late summer, usually between June and August, depending on your climate and planting time.
+On my brick homestead, I’ve noticed that how to grow hollyhocks from seed in early spring or starting seeds indoors can help encourage earlier blooms during the season.

 Image illustrates hollyhocks.